Ozone Therapy for Scars: Ozonated Oil, Injections, and What the Evidence Shows

 Scar Type Expected Benefit Evidence Level

-Fresh surgical scars (under 6 months) Improved color, texture, and flexibility Moderate (small trials)
+Fresh surgical scars (under 6 months) Improved color, texture, and flexibility Moderate (small controlled studies)

 Acne scars (atrophic) Mild improvement in texture Low (case reports)